dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 | January 2022 - electronics | January 2022 | electronics | 152 | 02/10/22 08:00:00 | 02/10/22 08:00:00 | NULL |
 | January 2022 - books | January 2022 | books | 202 | 02/10/22 08:00:00 | 02/10/22 08:00:00 | NULL |

-Each month now has multiple versions of revenue, and the sales department is responsible for determining which version is “correct.”
+Each month now has multiple versions of income, and the sales department is responsible for determining which version is “correct.”
 In order to keep track of which version has been marked as “correct” by the sales department, Joanne creates a seed file to capture which version of the `fct_income` model is the correct one for each month.
 The output of her seed `income_report_versions` looks like this:

 | month_year | correct_version | comment |